TheHeartmann/snake-plusplus/SnakePlusPlusTests/lib/googletest/README.md

-Note: while the above steps aren't technically necessary today when using some compilers (e.g. GCC), they may become necessary in the future, if we decide to improve the speed of loading the library (see
+Note: while the above steps aren't technically necessary today when using some compilers (e.g. GCC), they may become necessary in the future, if we decide to improve the velocity of loading the library (see
 <http://gcc.gnu.org/wiki/Visibility> for details).
 Therefore you are
 recommended to always add the above flags when using Google Test as a shared library.
 Otherwise a future release of Google Test may break